Malcolm Atkin Military Research

 SIS Section D Home Defence Scheme

-Launched somewhat chaotically in May 1940 by Lawrence Grand, and led by Viscount Bearsted, as a knee-jerk resonse to the fall of France.
-Initially its purpose was a confused mixture of LDV, guerrilla and resistance activities.
+Launched somewhat chaotically in May 1940 by Laurence Grand, and led by Viscount Bearsted, as a knee-jerk resonse to the fall of Franc but based upon a methodology derived from experience in Poland, Norway and France.
 The War Office feared its development as an SIS private army and this led directly to the creation of the rival Auxiliary Units.
 Likewise SIS HQ feared that the Section D operation was uncontrollable under Grand, and risked the security of its deep cover Section VII operation.
 By July, the HDS was focussing on a resistance role to activate once the new Auxiliary Units had been destroyed.
 The War Office finally managed to close down the HDS operational wing in August 1940, although SIS discretely transferred some of its intelligence officers to the new Auxiliary Unit organisation in order to protect its own interests.
 The intelligence wing of the Home Defence Scheme was transferred en bloc to the Auxiliary Units by Bearsted, and formed the basis of the Special Duties Branch of the latter, but continued to be managed by SIS until the end of 1940.

 Home Guard industrial sabotage units